Sketching Observing Program Coordinator:

-- Fixative spray to lightly fix the sketch once finished
+Fixative spray to lightly fix the sketch once finished

 To receive your certification, please contact the Sketching Observing Award Coordinator.
-Include your name, mailing address, email, phone number, society affiliation, and to whom the certification should be sent.
+Include your name, mailing address, email address, phone number, society affiliation, and to whom the certification should be sent.

 Sketching Observing Program Coordinator